melihteke/flask-mongo-db/README.md

 3. Open your web browser and go to http://localhost:8081 to access the application.

 ### Remark
 Hey there!
 Thanks for checking out this app.
 I built this to demonstrate how Flask and MongoDB work together, so I didn't spend much time on the cosmetics of the web pages like Bootstrap or CSS.
-My focus was on the technical implementation, so we hope this app gives you some useful insights.
+My focus was on the technical implementation, so I hope this app gives you some useful insights.
 If you have any questions or feedback, feel free to get in touch with me.

 ### Screen-shots